Join the Crew Revolution

 There are increased risks and responsibility that come with contracting, and lack of employee benefits, which is why contractors benefit from tax advantages.
 Therefore if you are deemed to be working as a contractor without accepting the increased responsibilities you will not be entitled to these tax advantages.

 What does IR35 private sector reform mean?

-Under the current IR35 rules, contractors are responsible for determining their own IR35 status and the risk of non-compliance lies with them, however from April 2021 the legislation puts the burden of responsibility on the entity that pays the contractor.
+Under the previous IR35 rules, contractors were responsible for determining their own IR35 status and the risk of non-compliance lay with them, however from April 2021 the legislation puts the burden of responsibility on the entity that pays the contractor.
 This is a new tax burden on all client-businesses engaging contract workers in the private sector, with the exception of small companies.

 If a client decides IR35 does apply, the contractor business will be taxed at source exactly as if it were an employee.
 Although contractors impacted by this measure may have to pay tax like an employee, their employment status will not change, so they will not receive the rights and benefits that go with employment.

-The changes were due to come into place in April 2020 and as it drew closer to this date many businesses such as Lloyds, Barclays, Tesco Bank, GSK, Transport for London, HSBC and the NHS made decisions about how they were going to engage with their contractors from that point onwards.
+The changes were due to come into place in April 2020 and as it drew closer to this date many businesses such as Lloyds, Barclays, Tesco Bank, GSK and HSBC made decisions about how they were going to engage with their contractors from that point onwards.

 You can keep up to date with all the latest news below, as well as getting yourself prepared for IR35 reform with our guides which cover a wide range of topics from the benefits of continuing to work inside IR35 via your limited company, to how to close your company compliantly.

 To discuss IR35 reform with other contractors and experts in the industry please visit the ContractorUK forum.